build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ### The question

 It takes too long to deliver products and features for those products.
-From the time we learn a feature is needed by users, to the time that feature is delivered, is way too long.
+The time from when we learn a feature is needed by users, to the time that feature is delivered, is way too long.

 How can we deliver customer value faster?